Public Policy

 6. Transcripts: Scan and upload a copy of unofficial transcripts from all universities or colleges attended to the online application.
 Official transcripts will only be requested if admitted.

 8. Official GRE Scores: All applicants are required to take the Graduate Record Exam (GRE) general test—the LSAT and GMAT cannot be substituted for the GRE.
 Test scores must be less than five years old.
-To send an official score report, the institution code for Berkeley is 4833.
-To assist you in preparing to take the GRE, free GRE Preparation Tests are now available online .
+To send an official score report, the institution code for Berkeley is 4833 (Graduate Programs).

-9. TOEFL and IELTS Scores: All applicants from countries in which the official language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-TOEFL and IELTS scores are valid for 2 years after the test date.
-To send an official score report, the institution code for Berkeley is 4833.
+9. TOEFL and IELTS Scores: All applicants who have completed a basic degree in a country/region in which the official language is not English are required to submit official evidence of English language proficiency.
+UC Berkeley accepts the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+For Fall 2025, tests taken before June 1, 2023, will not be accepted even if your score was reported to UC Berkeley.
+To send an official score report, the institution code for Berkeley is 4833 (Graduate Programs).

 10. Application Fee: The application fee must be submitted with the online application and is not refundable.
 If you are a U.S. Citizen or current Permanent Resident, the application fee is $135; for all others, the fee is $155.
+This is subject to change for Fall 2025.
 Eligible applicants may apply for an application fee waiver.
 To do so, you must be a U.S. citizen or a current permanent resident.
 The form to request a fee waiver is included in the payment section of the online application.
 Please select the fee waiver option before submitting your application to initiate the fee waiver review process.

 11. Addendum: Please complete this section if you wish to address any specific issues that have adversely impacted your academic performance and/or any aspect of your application.